tarwn/lessthandot-hugo/blogs/content/posts/2014-09-07-automated-database-depoyments-presentation-demos.md

   </p>
 </div>

-Note: I also included a “-Trusted” option for the Apply script, if you specify this switch in the script arguments you can leave out the username/password and it will use a trusted connection instead.
+Note: I also included a "-Trusted" option for the Apply script, if you specify this switch in the script arguments you can leave out the username/password and it will use a trusted connection instead.

-17. I selected Triggers from the Build Configuration Settings menu and added a trigger of type “VCS trigger” (no options necessary).
+17. I selected Triggers from the Build Configuration Settings menu and added a trigger of type "VCS trigger" (no options necessary).
 This ensured new changes that show up in the Version Control System would cause a new build to automatically trigger.

-18. I selected Failure Conditions from the menu and checked the “an error message is logged by build runner” so that error messages from Powershell would cause the build to register as failed even if the script exited with a success exit code.
+18. I selected Failure Conditions from the menu and checked the "an error message is logged by build runner" so that error messages from Powershell would cause the build to register as failed even if the script exited with a success exit code.

 19. We went back to the top level (I click the logo as a shortcut) and pressed the run button for the build

-20. When it was complete, we looked at the log (by clicking the success message) and when we expanded the steps we saw it had applied the “00000_DayOfWeekSalesReport” script
+20. When it was complete, we looked at the log (by clicking the success message) and when we expanded the steps we saw it had applied the "00000_DayOfWeekSalesReport" script

-21. We reviewed the database and saw that the procedure from “00000_DayOfWeekSalesReport” was present, as well as the new UpdateTracking table
+21. We reviewed the database and saw that the procedure from "00000_DayOfWeekSalesReport" was present, as well as the new UpdateTracking table

-22. I edited the build configuration (“Edit Settings” from the dropdown next to the “Continuous Integration” build name on the dashboard)
+22. I edited the build configuration ("Edit Settings" from the dropdown next to the "Continuous Integration" build name on the dashboard)

-23. In the “General” settings, I added UpdatesBatch.sql to the artifacts list as a file we wanted to keep after every build
+23. In the "General" settings, I added UpdatesBatch.sql to the artifacts list as a file we wanted to keep after every build

-24. We ran the build again from the dashboard, then reviewed the “UpdatesBatch.sql” file available from the Artifacts menu that showed up
+24. We ran the build again from the dashboard, then reviewed the "UpdatesBatch.sql" file available from the Artifacts menu that showed up

-25. I added two new scripts, [00001\_A\_SeparateUserTable_Schema.sql][11] and [00001\_B\_SeparateUserTable_Data.sql][12] to my local “Changes” folder and Commit and Pushed these
+25. I added two new scripts, [00001\_A\_SeparateUserTable_Schema.sql][11] and [00001\_B\_SeparateUserTable_Data.sql][12] to my local "Changes" folder and Commit and Pushed these

 26. We ran the build and watched it fail, reading the error by clicking on it in the TeamCity dashboard